infinity-ooo/astro-theme-mia/README.md

 npm run build
 ```

-You will then see the `dist` folder generated for publishing, which you can preview locally with the following command.
+You will then see the `dist` folder generated for publishing, which you can preview locally with the following command:

 ```bash
 npm run preview